man skär mineralull med Sollex kniv 2000 och knivblad 261

 By following these tips, you can ensure that your mineral wool remains in good condition during transportation and storage, and that it will be effective as insulation when you are ready to use it.

-Regular knives or scissors designed for cutting cardboard or dense materials are absolutely unsuitable.
-Serrated kitchen knives, construction knives, stationery knives can be used to cut thin insulation (not more than 50 mm).
-More dense and thicker insulation materials are intended to be cut with: a special knife with a length of more than 250 mm.
-To cut mineral wool, such a tool has teeth of various sizes.
-Knives are made of stainless and cold rolled steel.
+Use of ordinary knives or scissors designed for cutting cardboard or other hard materials is not recommended.
+Serrated bread knives, construction knives, or stationery knives with serrated blades can be used to cut through the thinnest insulation (no thicker than 50 mm).
+Denser and thicker insulating materials are designed to be cut through using an insulated material knife longer than 250 mm.
+To cut mineral wool, these specific blades have teeth of varying sizes.

 Sollex has just the right blades for cutting a variety of insulation materials.